 First of all, I’m paying you to check out my lady parts.
-Generally, when someone gets that intimate with someone else, there’s at least dinner involved first or, like, some alcohol, and possibly even a little flattery.
-But no, I don’t even get to wear a nice outfit, or if I do, it ends up folded neatly in your little plastic chair (with my undies hiding underneath, just because) before you ever see me in it.
+Generally, when someone gets that intimate with someone else, there’s at least dinner involved first, possibly even a little flattery.
+But no, I don’t even get to wear a nice outfit, or if I do, it ends up folded neatly in your little plastic chair before you ever see me in it.
+(With my undies hiding underneath, because heaven forbid you see those even though you’re about to be inches from my vagina.)

-I shave my legs from ankle to hip, my pits just in case, and meticulously groom, well, you know, whatever needs to be meticulously groomed — just like any normal woman would do when someone’s face is going to be mere inches from their hoo-ha.
+I shave my legs from ankle to hip, my pits just in case, and meticulously groom, well, you know, whatever needs to be meticulously groomed — just like any normal woman would do when someone’s face is going to be hovering near their vag.

 But instead of a candlelit dinner and some wine and conversation and something backless, I get to chill solo in your sterile, brightly lit office awaiting our swift encounter.
 Okay, I may be in something backless, but it’s also ass-less and made of paper and not what I’d call haute couture.

 Instead of being at a nice restaurant or in a swanky hotel, I’m twiddling my thumbs and staring at framed pictures of flowers — right next to the posters advertising birth control and listing the warning signs of, like, gonorrhea.
 There are no rose petals or champagne in sight, but there’s an array of torturous-looking metal tools all laid out, flanked by tubes and swabs and rubber gloves.

 Is this supposed to make me feel comfortable, Gynecologist?
 Because to be honest, it really just makes me feel like I’m going to crap all over your table.
 I mean, maybe if you took me to a movie or something first, I might be a little more relaxed.